Skip to content

 .env.local

-# Varity SDK (optional — dev defaults work automatically)
+# Varity app ID (optional, dev defaults work automatically)

 NEXT_PUBLIC_VARITY_APP_ID=your-app-id

-In development, the SDK uses shared credentials automatically.
+In development, your app uses shared credentials automatically.
 No other variables are needed.

 Different frameworks require different prefixes for client-side variables: